I can find small safe experiments to assist in my life planning and that’s one step in changing my Life Script.

 You can think about a life plan in terms of:

-SOME OBJECTIVES: to decide on the smaller steps, five years from now and one year from now, moving toward that overall aim, e.g. changing job, moving home, broadening a social or professional network.
+……. decide on the smaller steps, five years from now and one year from now, moving toward that overall aim, e.g. changing job, moving home, broadening a social or professional network.

-GOALS: steps, often within a realistic time frame-work (months, not years), to be completed if an objective is to be realised.
+…. finding the do-able things; the steps available, often within a realistic time frame-work (months, not years), to be completed if an objective is to be realised.
 Bear in mind that any move to complete an objective, and move on to another, is not likely to be a straight line.
 For that reason, I use the idea of the ‘scenic route’ to change in this web site.
 In the fancy language of life planning, the scenic route is the critical path.
 I will add more about this in due time.

 Here’s a practical example.
 If my aim is to be more successful in my job, two objectives might be to improve my curriculum vitae (CV) and see that people of influence know about it.
 The goal would be to have a finished revision by a given date and create a list of key people to approach.
 The next step, the tasks, will dictate how you will go about reaching such goals.

-I found Transactional Analysis very helpful in my own life planning.
-It gave me some insight into the way my life story shaped the route I followed in times gone by.
+I found TA very helpful in my own life planning.
+It gave me some insight into the way my life story shaped the scenic route I followed in times gone by.

 An American psychiatrist, Eric Berne, founder of Transactional Analysis (TA) described the SCRIPT as “a life plan made in childhood, reinforced by parents, justified by subsequent events, and culminating in a chosen [way of life]”.
 This idea can help us to understand our ‘place’ in the world and ways in which we are content, or not, with our allotted slot.

 Are there things they achieved that you value?
 Do they tell you something about the direction of the life you are taking?
-In my own example, Richmal Crompton’s William Brown got away with blue murder during his childhood adentures and some people will say I am still doing the same thing today!
+In my own example, Richmal Crompton’s William Brown got away with blue murder during his childhood adventures and some people will say I am still doing the same thing today!

 Above all else, as with all experiments, does your character offer you any advice on some small step that you might take that is different, now?
 William Brown still helps me look at the world differently and be reluctant to conform.

 On a personal note, I am a major Roy Orbison fan and just love to sing his songs around the house.
-His songs provide echoes from my past.
-By contrast, the words of the American singer-songwriter, Harry Chapin, long gone, made a real difference to me.
-He was a great story-teller with tales such as A Better Place To Be, Taxi and Cat’s in the Cradle.
+His songs provide echoes from my past and material for my cremation!

 Each message from my family, teachers and stories helped me to understand my ‘place’ in life – and some of the pleasures and regrets arising from it.
 In some ways they help me to change them and/or find ways to accept things I cannot change.